Skip to content

 Pick Hanabi when your team already has a tank and you can commit to a 12-minute defensive farm phase.

-The lifesteal-first build (Swift Boots, Demon Hunter Sword, Windtalker, Haas’s Claws, Berserker’s Fury, Blade of Despair) outperformed the critical-chance variant in 14 of 22 games we tested.
-Weakness Finder beat Greed at the tier-3 emblem talent slot when teamfights lasted longer than 8 seconds.
+The lifesteal-first build (Swift Boots, Demon Hunter Sword, Windtalker, Haas’s Claws, Berserker’s Fury, Blade of Despair) is more reliable than the critical-chance variant.
+Weakness Finder beats Greed at the tier-3 emblem talent slot in drawn-out teamfights.
 Skip Hanabi entirely if your team has two squishy backline heroes already, or if the enemy locked in two assassin junglers, since her lack of dash makes her a fixed target.

 For broader hero context, our best mobile MOBA guide compares Mobile Legends against Wild Rift and Arena of Valor.